TheDataLeek/CSCI3202/hw5/README.md

 > summarise, as a single figure of merit, how close a given design solution is
 > to achieving the set aims.

-So in a nutshell, it's a single number that basically tells us how "good" of a solution we have.
+In other words, it's a single number that basically tells us how "good" of a solution we have.
 For our genetic algorithm and simulated annealing approach we'll want to maximize this number, thereby maximizing how "good" our solutions are.

 ## What is Simulated Annealing?

-In a nutshell, simulated annealing can be defined as follows.
+Simulated annealing can be defined as follows.

 1. Generate a random solution
 2. Generate a "neighboring solution" to our generated solution